 This chapter provides some quick tests to ensure that you have a working IMail Server configuration.
 See How a Mail Server Uses DNS for detailed DNS information.
-To check the DNS record for your IMail Server, you can use either of the following tools:
+To check the DNS record for your IMail Server, you can use the following tool:

-- WS_Ping ProPack.
-If you have installed an evaluation copy of WS_Ping ProPack, you can use the Lookup tool that is a part of this suite of diagnostic tools. - Nslookup.
+Nslookup.
 You can use the "nslookup" command in Windows 2003 or Windows 2008.